H0omaN/MTD-Modified/README.md

 # MTD-split/merge
-This code has been made available for the purposes of the following paper:
+This code has been made available for the purposes of the following paper submitted to Climate Dynamics:

 "An object-based climatology of precipitation systems in Sydney, Australia"